Hollie Palmer

-Hollie Palmer (born 1 March 2001) is an Australian women's footballer who plays as a midfielder for Australian A-League Women club Perth Glory.
+Hollie Palmer (born 1 March 2001) is an Australian women's footballer who plays as a midfielder for Australian club Gold Coast Knights.

 Club career

 Brisbane Roar

 In October 2017 at the age of 16, Palmer played her first W-League game for Brisbane Roar on debut.
 She came on the field as a substitute for Allira Toby against Sydney FC which resulted in a 3–1 win.

 In the upcoming December 2018, there were six potential contenders for the NAB Young Footballer of the Month in the W-League for November.
 Later, she was not claimed for the NAB Young Footballer of the Month as Ellie Carpenter won the award.

 Melbourne City

 In November 2020, Palmer joined Melbourne City.

 Return to Brisbane Roar

 After a season in Melbourne, Palmer returned to Brisbane Roar as part of coach Garrath McPherson's tactic of signing homegrown players.
 In August 2024, Palmer departed the club at the conclusion of her contract.